Safe design: Safety basics

 While safe design has many benefits, there are also specific occupational health and safety (OHS) legal duties relating to safe design of buildings and structures, and plant (eg machinery and equipment).

-A safe design approach should include processes to:
+A safe design approach should include the following processes

 Identify the hazards relating to all stages of the product – such as hazardous manual handling or violence and aggression.